KianBahasadri/bahasadri.com/docs/features/file-encryptor/BACKEND.md

 ## Important Notes

-**Minimal Backend**: This backend is intentionally minimal.
-The frontend performs all encryption/decryption operations client-side using the `@noble/ciphers` library (audited, secure) combined with Web Crypto API for key derivation.
-The backend only provides optional temporary file storage if needed.
+**Server-Side Encryption**: All encryption/decryption operations are performed server-side for performance, especially important for large files on mobile devices.
+The backend uses the `@noble/ciphers` library (audited, secure) combined with Web Crypto API for key derivation.

-**Security First**: No encryption keys, passwords, or unencrypted file data should ever be sent to or stored on the backend.
-All sensitive operations are client-side only.
-The frontend uses well-tested, audited cryptographic libraries to ensure security.

-**Optional Usage**: The frontend can operate entirely without backend interaction.
-These endpoints are provided for optional use cases where temporary file storage might be helpful.
+**Ephemeral Processing**: Unencrypted file data is processed in memory only and immediately discarded.
+No unencrypted data is ever stored, logged, or persisted in any way.

+**Security Trade-off**: Server-side processing means the server sees unencrypted data during processing.
+This is a performance trade-off - users must trust the server.
+We mitigate this by:
+-   Using audited cryptographic libraries
+-   Ensuring ephemeral processing (no storage)
+-   No logging of sensitive data
+-   Secure memory handling practices

+**Performance Benefits**: Server-side encryption allows handling of large files that would be problematic on mobile devices due to memory and processing constraints.

 ---